Revance Therapeutics Inc. (RVNC) Shares Up Despite Recent Market Volatility

-Revance Therapeutics Inc. (NASDAQ: RVNC)’s stock price has increased by 3.65 compared to its previous closing price of 28.46.
-Despite this, the company has experienced a -10.36% fall in its stock price over the last five trading sessions.
-Barron’s reported on 09/08/22 that FDA Approves New Botox Competitor From Revance Therapeutics
+Revance Therapeutics Inc. (NASDAQ: RVNC)’s stock price has increased by 3.90 compared to its previous closing price of 29.50.
+Nevertheless, the company has seen a -4.16% plunge in its stock price over the last five trading sessions.

 Is It Worth Investing in Revance Therapeutics Inc. (NASDAQ: RVNC) Right Now?